This is a critical moment to take action for children’s rights. Stand with kids this Giving Tuesday.

 -Anonymous, Families Over Facilities Report

 Normal child development requires a nurturing environment.
 Children who spend even brief periods in institutions have worse outcomes that correlate with success as adults than their peers.
-Young adults placed in institutions and group facilities who age out of foster care are more likely to be involved in the criminal legal system, become parents at an early age, have their education interrupted, and suffer economic hardships.
+Young adults placed in institutions and group facilities who age out of the foster system are more likely to be involved in the criminal legal system, become parents at an early age, have their education interrupted, and suffer economic hardships.
 The human cost falls heavily on youth of color, especially Black children, who are disproportionately investigated by child protective services, unnecessarily removed from their families, and placed in institutions.

 Ending institutionalization is thoroughly achievable with policies that prioritize community and family-based support.
 States like Connecticut have made tremendous strides through increasing community services that keep children in homes with adults who love and care for them.